• Skip to primary navigation

 • Business intelligence analyst

-There may be specific skill sets and requirements desired with each of these differentiations in titles.
 As a result, it’s important to start researching these variations to understand better what types of skill sets you’ll need to develop through formal education, certifications, or work experience.

-At a minimum, most employers look for a bachelor’s degree in business, statistics, information technology, or a related field.
 Given the expansion of undergraduate programs, preference may be given to those who have completed an undergraduate degree in business analytics.
 However, some prefer an advanced graduate degree such as a master’s in business analytics or an MBA specializing in business analytics.
-Given the wide range of responsibilities and requirements of a business analyst across industries and organizations, the desired educational background can vary.

 A combination of educational background and relevant work experience is often considered and deemed applicable for an entry-level position.
+Regardless of the title used, obtaining relevant experience that exhibits some of the most common responsibilities of a business analyst is important, especially at the entry-level.

-Experience can take the form of a full-time work experience or a shorter-term engagement such as an internship or hands-on learning experience.
 Often many undergraduate programs have internship components built-in, offering students the opportunity to use their time to build up their experience while in school.
 Glassdoor is a great place to start searching for opportunities since it consolidates a list of the top companies hiring business analyst interns.

 What is a Business Analyst?

 Business analysts are brought on to innovate, change, and improve existing processes, workflows, and organizations.
 They’re often relied on for their strong analytical skills and aren’t afraid to dig into data, think outside the box, and challenge the status quo.
-Their work directly impacts and helps shape improvement initiatives that work towards bettering outcomes, including operational efficiencies, profitability, productivity, or customer satisfaction.

-A business analyst often bridges the gap between cross-functional stakeholders.
-Researching existing systems, analyzing data, and offering recommendations to improve efficiencies are often key components of the role.
-While business analysts are usually required to have strong critical thinking and analysis skills, their soft skills are just as, if not more important.
+While business analysts are usually required to have strong critical thinking and analysis skills, their soft skills are just as important, if not more important.
 Active listening, speaking, and presentation skills are relied on while researching and offering a recommendation for change across an organization.

-A business analyst will also be expected to have strong written skills to document business requirements in a descriptive, clear, digestible manner that supports the development of new processes and workflows.
+A business analyst will also be expected to have strong written skills to document business requirements in a descriptive, clear, and digestible manner that supports the development of new processes and workflows.

 Business Analyst Job Descriptions

-The descriptions, responsibilities, and level can vary greatly when searching through the thousands of business analyst job descriptions spanning multiple industries.
 While the role of a business analyst can take shape in a variety of different ways, Indeed outlines a broad and summarized list of roles and responsibilities for a business analyst below:

 • Collecting and analyzing data for potential business expansion